Editorial Policies

 8. Language.
 If an article is poorly written due to grammatical errors, it may make it more difficult to understand the science.

-9. Please be sure that the manuscript is up to date.
+9. Please make sure that the manuscript is up to date.
 The minimum number of references is 20 to 25 entries (and the 15 entries are recent journal articles) for original research articles, and the minimum number of references is 50 to 55 entries for review papers.

 10. Is the manuscript clearly written?
 Is the article exciting?
 Does the content flow well from one section to another?
 Please try to keep your manuscript on the proper level.
 It should be easy to understand by well-qualified professionals, but at the same time please avoid describing well-known facts (use proper references instead).
 Often manuscripts receive negative reviews because reviewers are not able to understand the manuscript, and this is the authors' (not the reviewers') fault.
 Notice that if reviewers have difficulties, then other readers will face the same problem and there is no reason to publish the manuscript.